influxdata/influxdb-client-js/influxdb-client-apis.taskupdaterequest.flux.md

 ## TaskUpdateRequest.flux property

-The Flux script to run for this task.
+The Flux script that the task runs.

 <b>Signature:</b>